 The stage was made of wood, but it was not original.
 The walls were made of imitation marble on the lower section while stylized painting adorned the upper half.
 A compartment seated four people in the middle of the back wall.
 The two balconies boasted gold and black decoration.
 There was an orchestra pit, and there were pulleys above the stage.
 A crystal chandelier hung from the ceiling that had been partially damaged by water during the 1960s.
 Some set designs had been saved.
 The gallery now contained wooden benches, but it had consisted of comfortable chairs back in the Chotek days.
 There were bleachers for standing room at the top level.
 On the relatively new ceiling I spotted the two bears holding a coat-of-arms.

 Last but not least we visited the unfinished chapel, which was occasionally decorated with flowers and candles and used for weddings.
 What had been initially planned to be a crypt was only a hole because it was never completed.
 In the 1950s the floor had been cemented.
 Before that, it was made of earth.
 The cross-shaped structure was composed of rock with brick so it could be dry.
 I imagined how breathtaking the chapel would have looked if it had been finished in a simple and elegant Empire style, for instance.

 Then it was time to say goodbye to one of the best guides I had ever met.
-I thanked her profusely and went back to the souvenir area and ticket office to call a taxi to take me to nearby Kutná Hora, where sumptuous chicken lunch awaited me.
-I walked briefly through the picturesque town, up the hill to Saint Barbara’s Cathedral and along the bridge flanked by statues.
-Soon, though, it was time to head back to the train station and return to Prague.
+I thanked her profusely and my friend and I went to nearby Kutná Hora, where a sumptuous chicken lunch awaited me.
+We walked briefly through the picturesque town, up the hill to Saint Barbara’s Cathedral and along the bridge flanked by statues.
+All too soon, though, it was time to head back to Prague.